knei-knurow/lidar-visualizations/README.md

 1    SFML GUI - default, the most beautiful one from the gallery.
 ```

-**Note**: SFML GUI is unavailable, if it hasn't been compiled into the project (disabled `USING_SFML` macro).
+**Note**: If SFML GUI hasn't been compiled into the project (disabled `USING_SFML` macro), it will be unavailable.

 ### RPLIDAR Modes

-RPLIDAR supports several scanning modes which differs by its applications (indoor/outdoor), distance range, and sample rate.
+RPLIDAR supports several scanning modes which differs by its application (indoor/outdoor), distance range, and sample rate.
 More details can be found in the documentation of the product.
-You should consider only the option 3 and 4, because the first three options are here due to compatibility reasons and don't produce spectacular results.
+You should only consider the option 3 and 4, because the first three ones are here due to compatibility reasons and don't produce spectacular results.

 ```
 0    Standard